3. Data Collection

 • Cameras as close as possible to the capture volume, while ensuring the entire capture volume remains within view for all cameras.

-• Cameras 4 to 8 feet above the ground.
+• Cameras 4-8 feet (1-2.5 m) above the ground.

 • Avoid partial views of subjects, such as lower body or upper body only.